Gulf States Toyota Distributors: Leadership

 Toby Hynes served as president and general manager at GST from 1999 to 2012.

 Martin "Marty" Collins, formerly a marketing executive for Ford Motor Company, was hired after Hynes retired.
 Ford filed a lawsuit in Detroit, claiming that Collins violated his employment contract by working for a competitor and sharing proprietary information.
 Collin's attorney responded that Collins was employed by the Friedkin Group, an investment company which owns GST.
 The suit was eventually dropped.

 Collins quit abruptly in 2017 and was replaced by Jeff Parent, a Senior VP who remains in that position as of early 2022.

 Vehicle processing center

-Vehicle Processing is located at 1602 Wooded Pine Drive in Houston.
-It includes an industrial spur with 7-sidings to offload vehicles from Rail cars.
-Vehicles are prepped, accessorized, assigned to dealerships and loaded onto Car carrier trailers for transport to the dealerships.
-Window tinting is one option that the processing center does quickly and efficiently.
-All vehicles destined for Texas receive the required state inspection before leaving the center.
+Vehicle processing center in Houston includes an industrial spur with 7-sidings to offload vehicles from Rail cars.
+Vehicles are customized to order with options, such as window tinting and they're loaded to Car carrier trailers for transport to dealerships.
+All vehicles destined for Texas receive the required state inspection before leaving the center so that receiving dealers do not have to.

-The small percentage of vehicles that are not produced domestically arrive by ship at the Port of Long Beach.